How to Sell a House by Owner in Arizona

 Gather your comps

 Comps are recently sold homes comparable to yours in characteristics such as size, age, condition, and major features.
 The most reliable comps are going to be those within as close of a radius as possible to the location where you’re selling a property.
-Since you won’t be able to access MLS data without a real estate license, you’ll need to look at major home search sites to collect your data.

 Conduct your own comps analysis

 Compare your home’s features against the nearby comps you collected.
 Hopefully, the houses you studied give an indication of an appropriate price range for your home.
-From there, you can make dollar adjustments based on characteristics that add value (pools, new floors, an extra bedroom) versus detract from it (a busy street, deferred maintenance, less square footage).
+From there, make dollar adjustments based on characteristics that add value (pools, new floors, an extra bedroom) versus detract from it (a busy street, deferred maintenance, less square footage).

 Get a pre-listing appraisal